Successfully Litigating Medical Malpractice

-At Kurzban Kurzban Tetzeli and Pratt P.A., our success in litigation is a result of our attorneys’ hard work and thorough preparation for trial in each matter.
+At Kurzban Kurzban Tetzeli & Pratt, P.A., our success in litigation is a result of our attorneys’ hard work and thorough preparation for trial in each matter.
 Please take a look at some of our verdicts and settlements on medical malpractice claims.

-The Hernandez family came to the firm when their 22-year-old son was rendered brain-dead during a routine operation for a broken leg.
+$7.2 million jury verdict in Miami against Mercy Hospital and a hospital-based anesthesiologist for medical negligence that left a 22-year-old man brain-dead.
+The Hernandez family came to the firm when their son was rendered brain-dead during a routine operation for a broken leg.
 We were able to conclusively establish the hospital and anesthesiologist’s liability in failing to appropriately monitor the patient during surgery.
-At the time, it was the largest verdict for medical malpractice in Florida: $7.2 million jury verdict in Miami against Mercy Hospital and a hospital-based anesthesiologist for medical negligence.
+At the time, it was the largest verdict for medical malpractice in Florida.

-After a spinal laminectomy, our 55-year-old male client’s wound became infected and despite positive cultures of a severe infection, treatment was delayed by the neurosurgeon and plastic surgeon, which causing prolonged wound healing, difficulty in walking and long-term antibiotic treatment. $3.5 million settlement.
+$3.5 Million Settlement for a 55-year-old male who underwent a spinal laminectomy.
+Post-surgery, wound became infected and despite positive cultures of a severe infection, treatment was delayed by the neurosurgeon and plastic surgeon causing prolonged wound healing, difficulty in walking and long-term antibiotic treatment.

+$1.7 Million Jury Verdict against an orthopedic doctor and three hospital radiologists for the medical negligence of failing to timely diagnose synovial sarcoma.
 The radiologists failed to communicate to the orthopedic doctor of the potential differential diagnosis of a synovial sarcoma.
 The orthopedic doctor failed to follow up on the synovial sarcoma.
-All in all, the failure to interpret, diagnose and treat the plaintiff in a timely fashion caused an 18-year-old to suffer for three years prior to her demise.
-Our lawyers obtained a $1.7 million jury verdict against the orthopedic doctor and three hospital radiologists for the medical negligence of failing to timely diagnose synovial sarcoma.
+All in all, the failure to interpret, diagnose and treat the Plaintiff in a timely fashion caused an 18 year old to suffer for 3 years prior to her demise.

-$362,000 pre-suit settlement against a children home health care.
+$362,000.00 Pre-Suit Settlement against a children home health care.
 The minor plaintiff was 2 years old when she passed away due to the negligence of a home health nurse.
 The baby suffered from some physical and mental disabilities and was trach dependent.
 This baby required a home health nurse at all times to aid, support and care for her.
-The nurse who was taking care of her failed to properly handle the child’s tracheostomy tube change, which blocked the decedent’s airway, and failed to begin CPR to correct the lack of oxygen.
+The nurse who was taking care of her failed to properly handle the child’s tracheostomy tube change which blocked the decedent’s airway, and failed to begin CPR to correct the lack of oxygen.
 The baby became brain dead, was placed on life support and eventually passed away as a result of the negligence.

 $160,000 settlement in Miami for a 3-year-old male child who was born prematurely at Parkway Regional Medical Center.
 At the time of his birth, he was the victim of negligent IV monitoring and as a result IV infiltrate caused severe chemical burning to his left foot.
 The scarring caused tissue damage to the interior and exterior tissue of the foot.
 The injury to his left foot required revision and reconstructive surgery.
 Even after corrective surgery, his foot remains with minor permanent scarring.
 A guardianship was opened.